DevMountain/DevMtn-Node-Introduction/README.md

 }
 ```

-Take note that `"1234"` is a string a not a number.
+Take note that `"1234"` is a string and not a number.
 Values will always be stored on req.query as strings.

 ## Contributions